Exact Renormalization Group and Sine Gordon Theory: The Sine-Gordon theory.

-If we now take $a\to 0$ we get only the first term.
+If we now take $a(0)\to 0$ we get only the first term.
 The beta function only cares about the leading logarithm, which is the linear term in $t$.
-This is a correction to the kinetic term ${1\over 4\pi}\int d^2x_1 ~\p_a\phi \p^a \phi(x_1)$.
-If we call the correction $z(t)$ we get
+This is a correction to the kinetic term ${1\over 4\pi}\int d^2x_1 ~\p_aX \p^a X(x_1)$.
+Therefore the beta function is